Algae - Types & Examples, Defination

 Algal Biofuel

-The use of algae to produce biofuel is the focus of the new field of algal biofuel.
+Another use of algae is to produce biofuel.
 Lipids produced by the cultivation of algae can be transformed into biofuel.
 This strategy is a significant topic in research on renewable energy since it offers a sustainable substitute for fossil fuels.
-Algal biofuel has immense potential because, in comparison to conventional crops, algae can develop quickly and effectively, yielding large amounts of biofuel per acre.
+Algal biofuel has great potential because, in comparison to conventional crops, algae can develop quickly and effectively, yielding large amounts of biofuel per acre.

 Also Read: